 This difference in transaction fees can be a deciding factor for some eCommerce store owners.
 If you prefer to use a specific payment gateway and want to avoid additional fees, WooCommerce may be the better choice.
 If you’re willing to use Shopify Payments or don’t mind the extra fees, Shopify’s built-in security features and seamless integration may outweigh the additional costs.

-Both Shopify and WooCommerce offer marketing and sales tools, but they differ in their approach and offerings.
+When comparing WooCommerce vs Shopify marketing and sales tools, both platforms differ in their approach and offerings.
 Shopify has built-in marketing features like Collections and gift cards, while WooCommerce offers a wide range of plugins for various marketing tasks, such as email campaigns and discount codes.
+In addition to free options, WooCommerce users can access premium plugins that provide advanced marketing features, enabling more sophisticated campaigns and enhanced sales strategies.

 Promoting your products